Mutsuigeki/Mutsuigeki/README.md

-My name is Finn or Zenthic.
+Name: Finn or Zenthic.
 However you can call me anything you'd like.

 My special interest is Touhou Project and Len'en Project.
 Talk to me about it!